Introducing the pattern editor

 So even if you edit the original pattern in the pattern editor, those changes will not be reflected in your newsletter.
 You'll have to delete the old pattern and add the new one if you want to see the new changes.

 Have more questions?
-Feel free to get in touch by using the chat widget at the bottom right hand corner of this page.
+Feel free to get in touch by filling out the form on the contact page.